acelnt/C-Tetris/README.md

 A project to try to teach myself a bit of C.

 # Compiling
-Requires make, clang and sdl2
+Requires make, clang, SDL2, SDL2_image and SDL2_ttf to be installed

 clone repository and cd into it